/ (Person of Interest): Plot

 In Champaign, Illinois, Root (Amy Acker) hijacks a prison bus and releases an inmate, Billy Parsons (Colin Donnell), per instruction from the Machine.
 She then gives him a fake ID so he infiltrates a government building posing as a United States Department of Defense and receives a note with an address.
 She then leaves Billy to be arrested by the police.

 The Machine instructs Root to go to New York and locate a janitor at a bank, Cyrus Wells (Yul Vazquez).
 Surprisingly, Cyrus is willing to cooperate with her despite not knowing all the details.
 Root then finds Finch (Michael Emerson) on a park bench; he tells her Cyrus is their new number.
 Finch tells Root to step aside as she will put Cyrus on danger but Root refuses and warns Finch to focus on Samaritan as it will pose a threat to the Machine.

 Root and Cyrus go to his apartment to pack his things when Vigilance hitmen, led by Collier (Leslie Odom Jr.), arrive.
 Reese (Jim Caviezel) and Shaw (Sarah Shahi) hold off Vigilance but also discover that John Greer (John Nolan) and Decima Technologies also want Cyrus.
 Root and Cyrus escapes and Root has Cyrus arrested so he can be on a safe protection.
 She later uses a fake federal warrant to release him from Fusco (Kevin Chapman), who is forced to proceed with the release.
 Cyrus confesses to Root that he and his college friends founded a firm but a shooter killed his friends and he eventually became a janitor.

 Greer locates Cyrus and Root in a park and interferes with signals so Root has no access to the Machine.
 Greer's men capture Cyrus while Reese unsuccessfully tries to stop them.
-Root then meets with Finch to show him the note she retrieved in Illinos; they deduce that Cyrus has access to a company named Maxwell Limited, which is controlled by the NSA and houses an advanced supercomputing chip that could activate Samaritan.
+Root then meets with Finch to show him the note she retrieved in Illinois; they deduce that Cyrus has access to a company named Maxwell Limited, which is controlled by the NSA and houses an advanced supercomputing chip that could activate Samaritan.
 Finch questions the relevancy of Cyrus compared to the chip and Root confesses that she is responsible for his college friends' deaths.
 She excuses her actions by stating that if Samaritan is activated, the whole team (including herself) will die.

 Greer's men take Cyrus to Maxwell Limited where they gain access through Cyrus's Retinal scan.
 Greer then orders his men to kill Cyrus but Reese and Fusco shortly arrive to save him.
 After forcing a doctor to fix her right ear with a device, Root also arrives at Maxwell Limited.
 They save Cyrus but Decima fled with the chip.
 Cyrus thanks Root and leaves, although Root does not mention her involvement in his friends' deaths.
 Finch offers Root to work together in order to stop Samaritan but Root declines, leaving for Paraguay.
 The episode ends as the Machine keeps track of Samaritan's development and starts analyzing threats to the team.